Singularities of moduli spaces of sheaves on K3 surfaces and Nakajima quiver varieties: Quadraticity of Kuranishi families

 \end{rem}

-We will now describe a method to reduce the problem of formality of pure dimension one sheaves, to the case of positive rank where one can use Zhang's result.
+We will now describe a method to reduce the problem of quadraticity of the deformation space $\Def_F$ for a pure dimension one sheaf $F$, to the case of formality for positive rank sheaves where one can use Zhang's result.
 A first example of this procedure is given by Lazarsfeld--Mukai bundles.

 As usual, let $S$ denote a K3 surface.
 We will say that a pure, dimension-one sheaf $F$ on a K3 surface $S$, is {\it non-special} if the following conditions are satisfied. \be \aligned &a)\,\,\, F\,\,\, \text{ is generated by its sections,}\\ &b)\,\,\, H^1(S, F)=0\,. \endaligned \ee